Back to Learning CenterEmail Authentication

 • One CNAME delegation is all you add to DNS; Palisade hosts and updates the DMARC record behind it.

-• Start at monitoring (p=none) to inventory your senders, then move the policy slider to quarantine and reject as reports confirm alignment.
+• Start at monitoring with p=none to inventory your senders, then move the policy slider to quarantine and reject as reports confirm alignment.

 • The domain status badge tells you exactly where you stand: Verifying → Active, or Error if something's misconfigured.